RockstarLang/rockstar/README.md

 The official reference implementation is [Satriani](https://github.com/RockstarLang/rockstar/tree/master/satriani) - written in JavaScript, it runs in browsers and supports NodeJS for server-side and larger projects.

+[Rocky](https://github.com/gaborsch/rocky) is a fully spec-compliant Rockstar implementation written in Java, and is currently the only Rockstar implementation that includes support for the DEC64 numeric type that was described in the original language specification.

+Other implementations:

 * [rockstar-js](https://github.com/wolfgang42/rockstar-js) - Rockstar-to-JavaScript transpiler
 * [rockstar-lexer](https://github.com/aitorres/rockstar-lexer) - Rockstar lexer written in Haskell with Alex
 * [rockstar-java](https://github.com/nbrevu/rockstar-java) - Rockstar interpreter in Java